GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/solutions.md

 - Challenge 5: Create a meaningful response to the user (RAG flow).
   - Select the relevant outputs from the previous stages and return a meaningful output to the user.

-## Coach Prerequisites

-This hack has prerequisites that a coach is responsible for understanding and/or setting up BEFORE hosting an event.
-Please review the [gHacks Hosting Guide](https://ghacks.dev/faq/howto-host-hack.html) for information on how to host a hack event.

-The guide covers the common preparation steps a coach needs to do before any gHacks event, including how to properly setup Google Meet and Chat Spaces.

 ### Student Resources

 Before the hack, it is the Coach's responsibility create and make available needed resources including:

-- Files for students
-- Lecture presentation
 - Terraform scripts for setup (if running in the customer's own environment)

 Follow [these instructions](https://ghacks.dev/faq/howto-host-hack.html#making-resources-available) to create the zip files needed and upload them to your gHack's Google Space's Files area.